55Honey/Acore_ElunaTest/README.md

 Commands:

 - `playertest` to list all playerevents which weren't tested in this session.
+- `creaturetest` to list all creatureevents which weren't tested in this session.
 - `resetluatest` to start an new session.

 ![image](https://user-images.githubusercontent.com/71938210/139537206-365dff58-72f4-4a6b-8975-7f02ccf5dbbf.png)